 - Avoiding any drug use: Drug use and abuse are illegal, and if you expect your teen to avoid drinking because it’s not legal for him to do so, then you need to follow the law regarding other controlled substances as well.
-If marijuana is legal where you live, it is important to significantly limit use of the drug around your teen; practicing extreme moderation is essential.
+If marijuana is legal where you live, it is important to significantly limit use of the drug around your teen.

 - Utilizing healthy coping mechanisms: Rather than turning to a drink when you are stressed out, struggling with anger, or looking for a way to celebrate, demonstrate to your kids that there are better ways to cope by making healthier choices.
 Address stress with good sleep, regular exercise, yoga, or massage.
 Handle anger by taking a deep breath, talking things out calmly, and coming up with possible solutions.
 Celebrate with your favorite family activity.

 - Checking in with him frequently about his viewpoints on drugs and/or alcohol: Being a good role model also means being a communicative parent.
-Talk to your teen about his views on drugs and alcohol, if his friends are using these substances, and how he feels when he sees them drink or get high.
-Is he scared?
+Talk to your teen about their views on drugs and alcohol, if their friends are using these substances, and how your teen feels when they see their friends drink or get high.
+Is your teen scared?
 Jealous?
 Disgusted?
 Find out, and keep checking in.
-If these feelings change, let him know he can talk to you.
+If these feelings change, let them know they can talk to you.